ucsb-cs16/s20/_lab/lab01.md

 * If you face difficulties with pair programming consult your TA.

-## Log on and create a local directory
+## Log on and create a local directory if using CSIL

-* Log into the driver's CoE account on CSIL and open a terminal.
+* Log into the driver's CoE account on CSIL and open a terminal
 * Under your cs16 directory, driver create a new directory named lab01 (refer to lab00 for instructions if you have forgotten how to do this)

 You are now ready to get the starter code.